helloserve/adventofcode/2016/README.md

 ### Day 7

 A pretty gnarley day, chiefly because the given examples doesn't even come close to covering the possible variations in the input.
 I initially started out with Regexes, but soon abandoned it completely.
 After I got part 1 sorted though, part 2 came pretty quickly.

+### Day 8

+A very cool challenge managing the memory buffer of a small screen.
+Biggest problems here was good range checking and circular indexing.
+Added a screen dump for debugging which came in handy in part 2 of the challenge.